NikolasEnt/decode-video-pytorch/README.md

 # Video decoding for DL models training with PyTorch

-This project demonstrates various approaches to decoding video frames into PyTorch tensors with hardware acceleration, providing benchmarks and examples to help users select the most efficient video reader for their deep learning workflows.
+This project demonstrates various approaches to decoding video frames into PyTorch tensors with hardware acceleration, providing benchmarks and examples to help helping users choose the most efficient video reader for their deep learning workflows.

 The repo was originally developed to illustrate a talk given at the [London PyTorch Meetup](https://www.meetup.com/London-PyTorch-Meetup/):
 <h5 align="center">